AUD/USD Daily Forecast – Test Of Support At 0.7535

 FXEmpire.com -

-AUD/USD is currently trying to settle below the support at 0.7535 while the U.S. dollar is gaining some ground against a broad basket of currencies.
+AUD/USD is under serious pressure at the beginning of the week while the U.S. dollar is moving higher against a broad basket of currencies.

-The U.S. Dollar Index is currently trying to develop upside momentum.
-The nearest resistance level for the U.S. Dollar Index is located at 91.
-If the U.S. Dollar Index gets above this level, it will head towards the next resistance at 91.50 which will be bearish for AUD/USD.
+The U.S. Dollar Index gained strong upside momentum and is testing the resistance at 90.50.
+The main reason for the recent strength of the American currency is the new COVID-19 strain in Britain which forced many European countries to close their borders for British travelers.

-However, it remains to be seen whether we’ll see any serious moves on the foreign exchange market ahead of the U.S. Fed Interest Rate Decision which will be announced tomorrow.
+Commodity-related currencies like Australian dollar are under serious pressure today due to the new strain.

 Technical Analysis

-AUD/USD is testing the nearest support level at 0.7535.
-In case this test is successful, AUD/USD will get to the test of the next support at 0.7500.
+AUD/USD is currently trying to settle below the support level at 0.7535.
+If this attempt is successful, AUD/USD will head towards the next support at 0.7500.

 For a look at all of today’s economic events, check out our economic calendar.